 - Like every other national and ethnic stereotype, this trope is alive and well in G Gundam.
 "Now representing Neo Spain, Matador Gundam!"

-- The Spain arc of Ashita no Nadja has Nadja working her ass off to learn how to dance Flamenco, befriending an embittered matador, attracting the ire of the matador's bailaora New Old Flame as she returns into his life suddenly while having plans to use the guys's affection for her and also meeting up with Keith and mistaking him for his twin brother Francis in the Alhambra.
+- The Spain arc of Ashita no Nadja has Nadja working her ass off to learn how to dance Flamenco, befriending an embittered matador, attracting the ire of the matador's bailaora New Old Flame as she returns into his life suddenly while having plans to use the guys's affection for her... and, in a subversion, it shows her meeting up with Keith and mistaking him for his twin brother Francis in the Alhambra of Granada, a place that doesn't really follow the stereotypes above.

 - Spain team in Medabots; the medafighters are dressed as bullfighters and the Medabots are bulls!